D4rkS3c-Group/HiddenEyeReborn/README.md

 ## FAQ

 **Q: Why is the original `HiddenEye` no longer maintained?**
-A: The original `HiddenEye` was phased out due to bad practices and low quality in the code.
+A: The original `HiddenEye` was phased out due to bad practices and low quality of the code.
+Updating and refactoring it could take an enormous amount of time.

-**Q: I noticed the original `HiddenEye` had more tunneling options.
+**Q: I've noticed the original `HiddenEye` had more tunneling options.
 Why aren't most of them available anymore?**
 A: As technology evolves, providers adapt.
 Some of these options are now obsolete or have changed the way they work.
 But don't worry, we'll always find new ones as they become available.
+If there are tunneling options we are not aware of - feel free to make an Issue with a Feature Request to let up know about it.

 **Q: Are there any example uses for this tool?**
-A: The usage entirely depends on the user.
-We disclaim liability for any actions taken by users.
-However, numerous legal uses for this tool include testing employees or colleagues to educate them about potential vulnerabilities, which social engineers could exploit.
+A: Numerous legal uses for this tool include teaching employees or colleagues about the potential vulnerabilities, which social engineers could exploit.
+However, the usage of this tool entirely depends on the user, and we disclaim liability for any actions taken.

-**Q: Why are there slow updates from the developers?**
+**Q: Why are updates so slow?**
-A: As an open-source software, the community does not generate revenue.
-Our developers need to balance their time between financial stability and updating `HE: RE`.
-If you want to see the software develop further, consider supporting the developers!
+A: The community of the HiddenEye does not generate any revenue as it's entirely FOSS.
+Our developers need to balance their time between financial stability and updating `HE:RE`.
+If you want to see the software develop faster, consider supporting the developers!

 ## Contributing